desiretech/lompang/README.md

 #### DEFINITIONS

 ###### Groups
 Equivalent of rooms or channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
-Once subscribed to a Group using the join or listen method, a User is pushed Users and Posts packets through the socketReceivedDict delegate method.
+Once subscribed to a Group using the _join_ or _listen_ method, a User is pushed Users and Posts packets through the socketReceivedDict delegate method.

 ###### Users
-When connected to Lompang backend for the first time, a device is allocated a unique identifier _user_ that identifies a User by device and app.
+When connected to Lompang backend for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
 This unique identifier stays unchanged across sessions.
-Below code snippet shows a sample User package that is sent to the socketReceivedDict delegate method. _group_ refers to the Group from which the User package is pushed from. _timestamp_ refers to the Unix timestamp in milliseconds the User was last seen in the Group. _timestamp= 0_ indicates User is currently online. _userload_ is the custom payload a developer attached to the User.
+Below code snippet shows a sample User package that is sent to the socketReceivedDict delegate method. _group_ refers to the Group from which the User package is pushed from. _timestamp_ refers to the Unix timestamp in milliseconds the User was last seen in the Group. _timestamp= 0_ indicates User is currently online. _userload_ is the custom payload that is attached to the User.

 ```
 @@@ socketReceivedDict: {